chungoid/wmap/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v2 (GPL v2).
 See the LICENSE file for details.
-Attribution

-This project makes use of the following third-party tools and libraries:

-    Scapy (BSD License): Used for parsing network traffic.
-Scapy License hcxdumptool (GPL): Used for capturing WPA handshakes. hcxdumptool License